Manuel, A., Sridhar, S., Steenekamp, B., Sayin, B., Biagi, N.

 Abstract/Summary

-Checking behaviours are commonly used to reduce uncertainty and prevent feared outcomes, but when excessive they are characteristic of Obsessive-Compulsive Disorder (OCD) and other anxiety-related conditions.
-It remains unclear how transdiagnostic traits such as Intolerance of Uncertainty (IU) and Trait Anxiety (TA), alongside OCD symptoms, influence checking behaviour under varying levels of threat and uncertainty.
-In this study (n = 208), threat was manipulated as either low (performance score only) or high (performance-contingent electric stimulation), and uncertainty was varied through the presence or absence of performance feedback during a visual discrimination and checking task.
-The goal of the task on each trial was to identify whether two successive shapes were identical or different.
+Checking behaviours are used to reduce uncertainty and prevent feared outcomes.
+It remains unclear how traits such as Intolerance of Uncertainty (IU) and Trait Anxiety (TA), alongside Obsessive Compulsive Disorder (OCD) symptoms, influence checking behaviour under varying levels of threat and uncertainty.
+In this study (n = 208), threat (performance score, performance-contingent electric stimulation) and uncertainty (feedback, no feedback) were manipulated during a visual discrimination and checking task.
+On each trial, participants identified whether two shapes were identical or different.
 Measures included self-reported urge to check, distress, checking frequency, task accuracy, and corrugator supercilii muscle activity.
-Lower TA was associated with more checking under high versus low threat.
-However, no such difference in checking behaviour based on threat level was found for participants with higher TA.
-Lower TA was not associated with differences in reaction time when making decisions about the shape type, while higher TA was associated with slower reaction times when making decisions about shape type during low threat contexts where feedback was available.
-Higher IU predicted stronger urges to check and greater distress across conditions.
-Elevated OCD symptoms were related to similar corrugator responses to cues indicating feedback availability after viewing identical shapes, while lower OCD symptoms were associated with heightened corrugator activity when feedback was unavailable.
-These results suggest that IU, TA, and OCD symptoms may be responsible for different aspects of checking behaviour.
-However, conceptual replication is required, ideally using more reliable and ecologically valid paradigms.
+Lower TA was associated with more checking under high versus low threat, whereas higher TA showed no checking behaviour differences based on threat.
+Lower TA was unrelated to reaction time, whereas higher TA was linked to slower reactions in low-threat conditions with feedback.
+Higher IU predicted stronger urges to check and greater distress.
+Elevated OCD symptoms were associated with similar corrugator responses regardless of feedback availability, whereas lower OCD symptoms showed greater activity when feedback was unavailable.
+These findings suggest IU, TA, and OCD symptoms relate to different aspects of checking behaviour, though conceptual replication using more reliable and ecologically valid paradigms is needed.

 Altmetric Badge